haibozhucloud/pyuml/README.md

 # pyuml
 Object-oriented packages graphviz in python.
-Generate uml chart by coding.
-Show various relationships of classes in specified colors and labels in the generated charts.
+Generate uml chart by coding， with labelling and showing various relationships of classes in specified colors on the generated charts.

 ## depandency: